AnteDujic/pands-project2021/README.md

 ### **DATASET VISUALISATION**

 Python, with its libraries, is a powerful tool for a data visualisation.
 There are multiple ways and aproaches but the following ones were deemed the best for the given data:
-- bar and pie plot
+- bar plot and pie plot
-- boxplot
+- boxplots
 - correlation heat map
 - histograms
+- scatterplots
-- scatter plots
+- pairplot

 Each visual represantation (plot) has been defined as a function using *def* keyword.
 [26] Those functions are called at the end of the program.
 Mentioned plots have also been customized for the easier interpretation and a better visual appeal (e.g. titles, font size, color palette, etc.) Where there are multiple options available in Python for visual plot customization, minimum number was used to keep the code short and tidy.
 All plots are saved as .png images using *plt.savefig()* method.
 [27] Plots are also displayed using *plt.show()* to give a preview of how the saved images will look like.
 [28]